giaco6/polysource/README.md

 ## Known limitations

-- Roblox methods appear on types that share a name with Roblox classes.
+- Roblox properties and methods appear on types that share a name with Roblox classes.
   Because the sourcemap only works when the platform is set to Roblox, luau-lsp loads Roblox's types alongside Polytoria's.
 A `Part` therefore shows Roblox properties, events and methods like `:FindFirstChild()` next to Polytoria's own.
   Fixing this requires luau-lsp supporting sourcemaps off the `roblox` platform.